 Excavation of Tel Jericho

-In 1868 British explorer Charles Warren sunk a number of exploratory shafts in to the mound but his probes fell short missing the ancient remains by just a meter.
+In 1868, British explorer Charles Warren sunk a number of exploratory shafts into the mound but his probes fell short missing the ancient remains by just a meter.
 40 years later German archaeologists Sellin and Watzinger reexamined the site and discovered the Middle Bronze Age Revetment Wall.
-Again in 1930-36 British researcher Sir Garstang was at Tel Jericho and in 1952-58 it was examined by Kenyon who first discovered the Neolithic Tower.
+Again in 1930-36 British researcher, Sir Garstang was at Tel Jericho and in 1952-58 it was examined by Kenyon who first discovered the Neolithic Tower of Jericho.
 The excavations have continued since 1997.